 Violations of either State or Federal laws are serious matters and such violations should not be taken lightly.
 Any employee engaging in such political activities during working hours will be subject to disciplinary action up to and including termination of employment.
 Employees who engage in political activities during their non-working hours must not represent themselves as spokespersons for the Employer.
 Employees should report any violation of this policy to their supervisor or Department Head.

-PROTECTION AND SAFE TREATMENT OF MINORS (Revised 6/25/2021)
+PROTECTION AND SAFE TREATMENT OF MINORS

 Purpose and Scope: